 The Irvington neighborhood is now a part of history.
 A 583-acre section of the neighborhood north of Northeast Broadway and south of Northeast Fremont Street was named in October of 2010 to the National Register of Historic Places.
 The neighborhood joins 14 historic districts across the city also listed on the national register.

-The Irvington neighborhood Web site has an extensive history of the neighborhood.
-See Irvington history.
+The Oregon Encyclopedia website has an extensive history of the neighborhood.

 Origin of the Name Irvington

 Captain William Irving, a Scotsman who first came to Oregon in 1849 and ran the steamboat Eagle between Portland and Oregon City.
 He acquired a Donation Land Claim, the square mile which today includes the neighborhood known as “Irvington.”
 A restless soul, he moved to British Columbia in 1858.

 The Irvington Addition was platted in 1887 and underwent its initial development in the 1890s under the oversight of developer Ellis Hughes and the Irvington Investment Company.
 The addition was planned as a self-contained middle to upper class residential district in which commercial activity was to be prohibited, so as to maintain property values.